mikerapa/GoFileWatcher/README.md

   `-p, --paths=PATHS  List of paths separated by semicolons.`

   `-r, --recursive    By default, the watcher is recursive.
-Use --no-recursive to
+Use -recursive=false to
                      make the watcher non-recursive.`

 ### Menu System